Safe traveling with pets

 Note that you will usually need to schedule your pet's travel with the airline 14 days in advance, as there are only a certain number of pet slots per plane.
 Most airlines charge between a hundred to two hundred dollars to carry your pet on the plane.

 Depending on the airline, you can either bring your pet to the check-in counter to be taken away like a regular bag, or take them to a separate cargo drop-off in a location separate from the airport.
-It should be noted that travelling with pet in cabin will be less stressful for a pet and reduce the chance of losing a pet during transfers.
+It should be noted that traveling with pet in cabin will be less stressful for a pet and reduce the chance of losing a pet during transfers.

 Whether your pet will travel with you in the cabin or as checked luggage in the cargo area (this will be primarily determined by size), your pet will need to be contained in a dog crate or cat carrier for the entire trip.
 Most pet supply stores carry both soft-sided (for in cabin travel) and hard-sided kennels approved for air travel.
 Additionally, the airlines also sell kennels at the counter.
 As always, check with the airline first to arrange for this purchase.